limitedeternity/dnevnik-client/README.md

 ## Features:

-👌 Doesn't use Dnevnik.Ru API.
-Only parsing - only hardcore.

 ✨ Offline functionality for browsers supporing Service Worker feature.

 ✨ Last requested data is saved using LocalStorage API.